 What will the buildings look like?

-The final detail on how the new buildings will look is yet to be determined.
-TP Bennett is developing proposals that reflect the Cavalry Barracks’ character and heritage, as well as providing a mix of contemporary styles that reflect the wider West Hounslow area.
+TP Bennett has developed proposals that reflect the Cavalry Barracks’ character and heritage, as well as providing a mix of contemporary styles that reflect the wider Hounslow West area.

 How tall will the buildings be?

 Building heights vary across the proposed development, from up to six storeys in the centre of the scheme, and gradually decrease in height towards the boundary.
 The height of the buildings has been considered carefully, to sensitively reflect the neighbouring residential context.

 The majority of the buildings will be between three and four storeys.

 What heritage assets are currently on site?

 Firstly, the site itself is the Cavalry Barracks Conservation Area.
 There are 14 statutory listed and 19 locally listed buildings on site.